warmcat/libwebsockets/READMEs/README.lwsws.md

 7) A mount can be protected by HTTP Basic Auth.
 This only makes sense when using https, since otherwise the password can be sniffed.

-You can add a `basic-auth` entry on a mount like this
+You can add a `basic-auth` entry on an http mount like this

 ```
 {